Before you join a health and fitness club, be realistic about what activities

 may be able to foster one by recruiting coworkers to join with you.
 Clubs

-typically extend corporate rates to employees of businesses with even a
+typically extend corporate rates to employees of companies that have even

 Finally, find out if your health insurance plan offers benefits for fitness

 services.
-Most area insurers reimburse you a portion of your health and
+Many area insurers reimburse a portion of your health and fitness

-fitness club membership costs if you work out frequently (see below for
+club membership costs if you work out frequently, and most insurers participate

 Once you identify clubs that have the range and quality of offerings you